-What it means to be publish on Scribe
+What it means to be published on Scribe

-If your story is published on Scribe, and that is the difference, then it will be visible to all subscribers of the publication and will appear on their home page.
+When your story is on Scribe, and that is the difference, then it will be visible to all subscribers of the publication and will appear on their network.

-Also, keep in mind that when someone claps on your story, it becomes visible to all of that person’s subscribers.
+Also, remember that when someone claps on your story, it becomes visible to all of that person’s subscribers.
 That’s the magic of Medium!